Centrifugal or “vortex” separators remove

-particulate and entrained droplets larger than 10 microns from air,
+Centrifugal or “vortex” separators remove particulate and entrained droplets larger than 10 microns from air, steam or other gaseous applications with 99% efficiency.

-and Capabilities of Gas/Liquid Separators”.
-The following
+and Capabilities of Gas/Liquid Separators” describes the general

 application.